Leen-QM/Blog/week3.md

 ## **Week 3: Text mining and Named entity recognition**

 This week was focused on exploring text mining techniques and implementing Named Entity Recognition (NER) to analyze and extract valuable information from museum encyclopedias.
 I have aimed to develop a system for identifying, counting, and visualizing entities in a word cloud.
-The task also involves extending this approach to multiple URLs or entire directories.
+The task also involves extending this approach to multiple URLs.

 ### The task was devided into the following steps: